ppoffice/hexo-theme-icarus/source/_posts/en/Configuring-Theme.md

 {% endcodeblock %}
 ```

-### Thumbnail
+### Cover & Thumbnail

-You can add a thumbnail image to your post in two steps:
+You can add a cover image to your post by adding the `cover` property in post's front-matter:

-1. Make sure the thumbnail is enabled in the theme configurations:

-    {% codeblock themes/icarus/_config.yml lang:yaml %}
+{% codeblock post.md lang:yaml %}
-    article:
-        thumbnail: true
+title: Getting Started with Icarus
+cover: /gallery/covers/cover.jpg
+---
+Post content...
 {% endcodeblock %}

-2. Provide a path or URL to the thumbnail image file in the front-matter of your post:
+Similarly, you may set the thumbnail of your post in the front-matter as well:

 {% codeblock post.md lang:yaml %}
 title: Getting Started with Icarus
-    thumbnail: /gallery/thumbnails/desert.jpg
+thumbnail: /gallery/thumbnails/thumbnail.jpg
 ---
 Post content...
 {% endcodeblock %}

+The thumbnail will show in the archive page as well as in the recent post widget.

 If you choose to use the image path in the front-matter, you need to ensure the path is absolute
 or relative to the source directory of your site.
 For example, to use `<your blog>/source/gallery/image.jpg` as a thumbnail image, you need to put
 `thumbnail: /gallery/image.jpg` in the front-matter.

 ### Read Time